BreezeTroupe/BreezeTroupe/README.md

-- 👋 Hi, I’m @BreezeTroupe
+- 👋 Hi, I’m @BreezeTroupe aka The Goat
 - 👀 I’m interested in photography
 - 💞️ I’m looking to collaborate on photography events
 - 📫 How to reach me ...
-- insta: pawan_pareeky
+- insta: pawan_pareeky at OnlyFans.com(link in bio)

 <!---